Concepts and Fundamentals

 • Request and Response Payloads

-• How HTTP verbs are used: GET, POST, PUT, DELETE, etc.
+• HTTP verb applications: GET, POST, PUT, DELETE, etc.

 • Form Data